RobCTs/NLI_conversational_agent/README.md

 ## Approach:
   - **Dialog Act Prediction Model**: A classification model that takes user utterance as input and predicts the dialog act.
 This could be an LSTM or Transformer-based model.
 (Classification)
+    - Classifies the type of action the user is attempting to perform (e.g., asking a question, making a statement).
   - **Semantic Slot Filling Model**: This could be a sequence-to-sequence model or a named entity recognition (NER) model.
 (Classification)
+    - Extracts key pieces of information (e.g., date, location) from the user's utterance.
   - **Agent Move Prediction Model**: Use reinforcement learning or rule-based methods to decide the agent's next move based on the dialog history and current state.
 (Reinforcement Learning)
+    - Determines the next action the conversational agent should take (e.g., provide information, ask for clarification).